Proudly Celebrating America’s 250th Anniversary

 What is included in a proper disc brake repair?

-A proper repair includes inspecting the pads, rotors, calipers, brackets, slide pins, hardware, brake hoses, and fluid condition.
+A proper repair includes inspecting the pads, rotors, calipers, brackets, slide pins, hardware, brake hoses, and fluid condition, cleaning and lubricating the slide pins and brake slides, and a proper test drive when completed.

-Why do brake jobs wear out too fast?
+Why do most brake jobs wear out faster than my original brakes?

-Fast wear is often caused by stuck slide pins, binding pads, dry hardware, cheap parts, sticking calipers, or poor installation.
+Fast wear is often caused by stuck slide pins, binding pads, dry hardware, cheap parts, sticking calipers, or poor installation, with the most common cause being poor replacement techniques.

 Why does my vehicle shake when braking?